Djaytan/mc-jobs-reborn-patch-place-break/README.md

 to use it instead of your own local instance by executing the script `mvnw` (or `mvnw.cmd` if you are under Windows terminal of Powershell).

-To compile the project, run unit tests and package the plugin into a Jar file, simply run this command without any arguments: `mvnw`
-(see [Maven lifecycle](https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html) for more details).
+To compile the project, run unit tests and package the plugin into a Jar file, simply run this command: `mvnw clean package` (see [Maven lifecycle](https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html) for more details).
-This is equivalent to `mvn clean install`.

 ## Remaining work to do